The Adventures of Bayou Billy: Regional differences

 The game was originally released for the Famicom in Japan under the title of Mad City and was retitled The Adventures of Bayou Billy when it was converted to the NES for the international market, undergoing many extensive changes during the localization process.
-The NES version is harder than the Famicom version; enemies in the beat-'em-up stages are more aggressive and have more health, the player starts the shooting stages with less ammunition, and the driving stages have narrower roads.
+The NES version is more difficult than the Famicom version.
+Enemies in the beat-'em-up stages are more aggressive and have more health, the player starts the shooting stages with less ammunition, and the driving stages have narrower roads.
 The driving stages in the Famicom version also give Billy's jeep a health gauge, allowing it to withstand collision from enemy vehicles and road hazards, a benefit not available in the NES version.
 The Famicom version has four possible endings, whereas the NES version only has one.

 The NES version also features many audio and visual changes.
-Enemy characters and backgrounds are colored differently and the game's heroine, Annabelle, wears more revealing clothing in the NES version (having been changed from a v-neck dress to denim shorts and a midriff-revealing T-shirt).
-DPCM-coded voice samples were added, such as an announcer declaring the game's title when the player starts the game and Gordon laughing between stages.

-In the Japanese version, 4 different endings can be achieved by using certain operations.
-If played in Easy mode, Billy will save Annabelle but also comments on "something lost", the game then proceeds with a notice of playing the game in a harder mode; beat the game normally results in the usual ending; beat the game but not coming to Annabelle after rescuing her will end up in a "bad ending" in which Annabelle leaves Billy; a fourth ending can be achieved by certain operations and in this ending, Billy and Annabelle will talkin Kansai-ben.
+Enemy characters and backgrounds are colored differently and the game's heroine, Annabelle, wears more revealing clothing in the NES version (having been changed from a v-neck dress to denim shorts and a midriff T-shirt).
+DPCM-coded voice samples were added, such as an announcer declaring the title when the player starts the game and Gordon laughing between stages.
+In the Japanese version, four different endings can be achieved by using certain operations.
+If played in Easy mode, Billy will save Annabelle, but also comments on "something lost".
+The game then proceeds with a notice of playing in a harder mode.
+Beating the game normally results in the usual ending.
+Beating the game, but not coming to Annabelle after rescuing her will result in a "bad ending" where Annabelle leaves Billy.
+A fourth ending can be achieved by certain operations and in this ending, Billy and Annabelle will speak in Kansai dialect.